YC-collection/achuwilson.github.io/_posts/2016-09-16-first-paper.md

 ### **-28th August 2016 : Making my own MR Fluid**

-MR fluids are expensive and the lead time will be a couple of weeks.
+MR fluids are expensive and the lead-time will be a couple of weeks.
 Since I cannot afford both, I resorted to making my own MR fluid.
 I filed myself a piece of iron to the fine powdered form and used vegetable oil as the medium to make my own MR fluid for the prototype.
 Here is a small video with the MR fluid